dotnet/designs/accepted/2021/workloads/workload-installation.md

     - Extract MSI from .nupkg to the MSI package cache
     - Install MSI
   - Add reference count for workload pack in registry.
 Create `Dependents\Microsoft.NET.Sdk,<SdkFeatureBand>` under MSI reference counting key
-    - If we don't have a direct way to get the DependencyProviderKey which is part of the MSI reference counting key, we can look it up as it is stored as a value under the workload pack installation record key
+    - If we don't have a direct way to get the DependencyProviderKey which is part of the MSI reference counting key, we can look it up as it is stored as a value under the workload pack installation record key (`HKLM\SOFTWARE\Microsoft\dotnet\InstalledPacks\<Pack ID>\<Pack Version>`)
+  - If MSI NuGet package was downloaded, then delete it from the temporary folder
   - Rollback:
     - Delete registry key for reference count
     - If MSI was installed as part of this operation